 Honors College Application Process

-All of the following must be completed by the applicant before the required deadline of April 1st.
+All of the following must be completed by the applicant before the required deadline of March 1st.
 Please note that incomplete applications either to Bluefield State University or the Honors University will result in a denial of admission:

-Nota Bene: Only four-year baccalaureate programs in the School of Education, Humanities, and Social Sciences, the School of Science, Technology, Engineering & Math, and the W. Paul Cole, Jr. School of Business are eligible for application to the program.
-Students who change their major to a program that does not allow for honors courses (i.e. Nursing) will be required to withdraw from the program.
+Nota Bene: Only four-year baccalaureate programs in the College of Arts, Education, and Social Sciences, the College of Science, Technology, Engineering & Math, and the W. Paul Cole, Jr. School of Business are eligible for application to the program.

 All applicants will be notified of their acceptance or denial by email.
 Students accepted to the program will receive a letter of welcome and be contacted personally by the Honors College Director or the Director of Admissions.